kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/PKPs.md

 ## How do I create a PKP?

 You can mint an NFT from our PKP contract on Polygon Mumbai [here](https://explorer.litprotocol.com/mint-pkp).
 This NFT represents the root ownership of the PKP.
 The NFT owner can grant other users (via a wallet address) or grant Lit Actions the ability to use the PKP to sign and decrypt data.
 They also have the ability to assign additional authentication methods, described at the bottom of the page.

+You can also use our handy auth helper contract on Polygon Mumbai [here](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/PKPHelper.sol) and you can find the contract addresses [here](https://explorer.litprotocol.com/contracts)

 ## What blockchains can PKPs write to?​

 Any blockchain or cryptographic system that utilizes [ECDSA](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/) for digital signatures.
 This includes Ethereum and most EVM chains, Bitcoin, and Cosmos.
 View all supported chains [here.](/Support/supportedChains#programmable-key-pairs)

 ## What can I use PKPs for?